corintai/corint-decision/docs/dsl/feature.md

 **Status:** ✅ Basic implemented, 📋 ML planned

-> **⚠️ Architecture Constraint:** Expression operators **only consume results from other features**.
+> **⚠️ Architecture Constraint:** Expression methods **only consume results from other features**.
 They do not access raw data sources or define time windows.

 **✅ expression** - Custom expressions
 ```yaml